shravan188/how-i-learnt-x-in-y-days/gen_ai_learning_journey.md

 * Encoder-decoder model can be implemented using RNN, LSTM or Transformers.

 * Transformers are indirect descendants of the previous RNN models.
 The problem with RNN was since entire input was compressed into a single context vector, it was an information bottleneck as we are trying to squeeze it all through a single connection.
-The attention mechanism provided a solution to the bottleneck issue.
+The attention mechanism provided a solution to the bottleneck issue (check Vizuara LLM from scratch series for more depth)

 * Cross Encoder : Produces very accurate results for similarity scores.
 A cross-encoder processes both inputs jointly, allowing full attention between all tokens in both sequences.